Namssnns/ATR/README.md

 ## Credits

-Portions of this project are based on [ReTwisted](https://github.com/Okmada/ReTwisted) by @Okmada.
+Portions of this project were created or based on [ReTwisted](https://github.com/Okmada/ReTwisted) by @Okmada.